2-Day Trip to Athens Greece | Best Sites & Activities

 Athens Trilogy

-Only a metro station away from Syntagma Square, at Panepistimiou Metro, stand three elegant, monumental pieces of neoclassical buildings, widely known as the Athens Trilogy.
+Only a metro station away from Syntagma Square, at Panepistimiou Metro, are three elegant, monumental neoclassical buildings, widely known as the Athens Trilogy.

-They were designed in the mid-19th century by the Danish Hansen and built between 1864 to around 1890.
+They were designed in the mid-19th century by the Danish architect Hansen and built between 1864 and around 1890.

 Lycabettus Hill & Chapel of St George